Hover over any image on the website to see the ID and photographer

 Monthly Speaker

 Members and non-members are welcome to attend the meeting in person at the C3 Chandler Ballroom on NW Tyler Ave. in Corvallis.
 The social gathering starts at 6:30, business meeting at 7:00 pm, and the presentation starts as early as 7:15 pm and lasts about an hour.
-The Zoom option will be offered if a volunteer agrees to run the show.
+The link to the Zoom recording should be available, depending on staff.

 Birding Field Trips